 How to share a Google Calendar with an Outlook Calendar

 Sharing your Microsoft Outlook Calendar with a Google Calendar is also easy from your desktop:

 - Click the Share button in Microsoft Calendar.

-- Type in your Google email address and hit the “Enter” key.
+- Type in your Google email address and hit Enter.

-- Select the level of access you’d like recipients to have.
+- Select the level of view/edit access you’d like to share.

 - Hit Share.
 You can modify sharing access at any time from the Currently sharing with field.